 Feedback and Monitoring

 The Affordable Warmth Team are funded and a requirement for receiving this funding is to show evidence of their work.
 We would really appreciate if you could assist with our feedback and monitoring protocol.
 Your advisor will ask you simple questions to help determine the impact they have made.

 Workshops and Talks

 Our Affordable Warmth Team know the importance of reaching people in need, this is why we work with health professionals and community groups who will most likely be in contact with people who require our help.
 We offer FREE workshops and talks tailored to the groups time, experience and needs.
 Our workshops and talks give a brief overview of how fuel poverty affects people, how to spot someone living in fuel poverty, basic advice to give and know when to refer to an advisor for specialist in-depth advice.

 Volunteer as an Energy Champion

 Our experience has shown us the potential in reaching fuel poor households by working with other organisations and local communities.
 Get in touch if you or your organistion would like to hear more about our work and how we can help you to help the people you work with.
-We are looking for Energy Champions from all different backgrounds-current health professionals, retired tradesmen and woman, school leavers wanting to get involved in their community etc. Read more here.
+We are looking for Energy Champions from all different backgrounds-current health professionals, retired tradesmen and woman, school leavers wanting to get involved in their community etc.